juzybits/polymedia-suitcase/README.md

 - `type NestedResult` - An item in the array returned by a `Transaction.moveCall()` call.
 - `type ObjectInput` - Either a `TransactionObjectInput` or a `SuiObjectRef`.
+- `type SignTransaction` - A function that can sign a `Transaction`.
 - `objectArg()` - Transform an `ObjectInput` into an argument for `Transaction.moveCall()`.
 - `getArgVal<T>()` - Get the value of a `SuiCallArg` (transaction input).
 If the argument is a pure value, return it.
 If the argument is an object, return its ID.
 - `txResToData()` - Validate a `SuiTransactionBlockResponse` of the `ProgrammableTransaction` kind and return its `.transaction.data`.